 - Injuries suffered by civilians are consistent with known control tactics used by law enforcement targeting the head and upper extremities.

 - Civilian injuries are not isolated to major urban centers but occur throughout the state.

-- Only about 24 percent of patients were discharged to courts or the custody of law enforcement, suggesting they were not charged with a crime or arraigned.
+- Only about 24 percent of patients were discharged to courts or the custody of law enforcement, suggesting that 75% of civilians injured by law enforcement are not charged with a crime or arraigned.

 Access the report data for Chicago, Cook County and Illinois Heading link

 While comprehensive data exists on injuries suffered by law enforcement, there is limited information on civilians injured during these same encounters.
 Data from police reports has been shown to undercount the number of cases, underestimate severity of civilian injuries and provide no information on acute and long-term consequences of injuries.

 The result of a lack of data is a narrow narrative that raises public awareness of firearm-related deaths while shedding little light on deaths caused by presumably less lethal means or the large number of civilians suffering non-fatal injuries.